 Which is…

-Since every dog is different even if did have medical training, it would be highly inappropriate for us to make any recommendations about treating your pet without first meeting him or her.
+We at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
+And since every dog is different, even if it did have medical training, it would be highly inappropriate for us to make any recommendations about treating your pet without first meeting them.

 This is why…

-To the last topic we wanted to focus on for a moment which is pet insurance.
+We always say, “When in doubt, have a vet check it out!”
+This way, you can ensure your buddy gets the best care possible.
+This brings us to the last topic we wanted to focus on for a moment: pet insurance.
 You see, visiting a veterinarian can be expensive.
-Visiting one numerous times trying to nail down an elusive diagnosis and treating a do with medications for the rest of his or her life can be even more expensive!
+Visiting one numerous times trying to nail down an elusive diagnosis and treating a do with medications for the rest of their life can be even more costly!

-We always like to remind all of our readers about the importance of purchasing a pet insurance policy on all of their pets so that you won’t necessarily have to pay 100% of the vet bills on medications and expensive vet visits if in fact your loved one ever does become sick or injured.
+We always like to remind our readers about the importance of purchasing a pet insurance policy on all of their pets so that they won’t have to pay 100% of the vet bills on medications and expensive vet visits if their loved one ever becomes sick or injured.